Ladies-Storm-Hackathons/Resources/README.md

 ## [Learning Resources](learning_resources.md)

+Go here for anything related to learning about programming topics or anything else in the tech family.

 ## [Job Resources](job_resources.md)

+Go here for anything related to getting a gig, interviewing, or negotiating.

+## About This Repo

 Style Guidelines: I like keeping lines at 80 characters max.
 The frequent exception will be lines that have to contain long URL's.